AABearBots/First-Closed-Doors-Competition/README.md

 e.g.: _AAMariam-Trading-Bot_

 > NOTE: Make sure the bot name is unique.
-That is, no other bot by any other Dev Team can have the same name.
+That is, no other bot by any other Algobot Team can have the same name.
 You can find the current list of bots in the _[AAPlatform ecosystem.json file](https://github.com/AdvancedAlgos/AAPlatform/blob/master/ecosystem.json)_.

 > NOTE: Having fun is essential; naming your bot offers a good chance to do just that.
 Feel free to name your bot after a good friend or go crazy with whatever character makes you laugh.